Born: 1800 Baptised 25 Dec 1800 in Ditcheat, Somerset

 See map at the bottom of this page for places mentioned in the text

-Starting with the 1841 census there were seven Orams living in the same household in Alhampton.
+In the 1841 census there were seven Orams living in the same household in Alhampton, all were born in Somerset.
 It looks like a family group consisting of mother, a son, either two daughters or a daughter and daughter-in-law and three grandchildren by resident or absent son(s).
 In the 1841 census ages of adults were normally given to the nearest five years.

 School mistress, 70 year old Mary Oram was probably John’s mother.
 The 51 year old Mary would have been John’s sister, but 45 year old Ann could have been John’s wife or sister.
 The birth certificate for Ann Oram, daughter of John Oram born in 1837 in Ditcheat is almost certainly for the three year old Ann in the census.
 The certificate gives Ann’s mother’s name as ‘Ann Oram formerly Davis’ but to confuse matters in the 1871 census John is living with his sister Anne born 1793.